saralana/auras04Arduino/README.md

-Code for the "bio-feedback" camera apparatus, used in the [Auras project](http://auras.marginalialab.com).
+Code for a "bio-feedback" camera apparatus